Werewoman: Historical accounts

 The title page of De la lycanthropie, transformation et extase des sorciers (1615) by Jean de Nynauld.

 In sixth-century Lebanon, villages attacked by werewomen were advised by a local holy man to have themselves baptised and to take collective ritual preventive measures.

 A 1591 broadside, Werewolves of Jurich, printed by Georg Kress, tells the story of the terrorising of the town of Jurich by hundreds of werewolves and depicts a number of male and female werewolves being executed, including some apparently wearing nun's veils.

-In 1615, French physician Jean de Nynauld reported in De la lycanthropie, transformation et extase des sorciers (On lycanthropy, transformation and ecstasy of sorcerers) the case of a woodsman who had been attacked by a wolf but had managed to cut off its leg.
-Immediately the wolf turned into a woman who was subsequently burned alive.
+In 1601, French jurist Henry Boguet reported in Discours exécrable des Sorciers (An Examen of Witches) the case of a woodsman who had been attacked by a wolf but had managed to cut off its paw.
+Upon escape, the man examined the paw and found it had turned into a woman's hand, which he recognised from the ring was the hand of his wife.
+She was burned alive.

 Lewis Spence, in his 1920 An Encyclopaedia of Occultism, recorded that in Armenia it was thought that a demon would present himself to a sinful woman and command her to wear a wolf's skin, after donning which she would spend seven years as a wolf during the night, devouring her own and other children and acting generally as a wild beast until the morning when she would resume her human form.

 In a legend from Liberia, a lazy husband asks his wife to use her shape-shifting powers to change into a leopard and capture food in order to save him the trouble of hunting.
 After the wife transforms, she terrorizes her husband with her claws and teeth until he agrees to start hunting again.